BitterOcean/IUT/English/README.md

 ## **A Presentation**
 > Dear all students,
 > Please prepare a 10-minute presentation about of one of the popular topics in your field.
 Please note that you should not read from a text or script.
 You search for a topic and then prepare for the presentation. your presentation can be  only audio or a combination of video and sound.
 Also, you should send a file representing your slides (powerpoint file).
 Thank you

+:heavy_check_mark: My Answeres : :movie_camera: **To see presentation , take a look at <a href="">This Link</a>**

 ## **A Paper in Your Field**